 Graham said he had reported to the police to tell his story on January 9, but had been dismissed without explanation.

-Despite this evidence, and the doubts cast over the evidence used in the first trial, Ross' appeal to the Victorian High Court was not successful.
+Despite this evidence, and the doubts cast over the first trial, Ross' appeal to the Victorian High Court was not successful.

 His lawyers sought leave to take the case to the High Court of Australia, and this was heard in Sydney on 29 - 31 March 1922.
 This appeal was not successful either.

 Thomas Brennan continued to do what he could to lobby for a retrial.
 A petition was circulated that received several thousand signatures, and Ross' mother made an appeal directly to the Premier of Victoria.
-But all to no avail.
+All to no avail.

 While Ross' execution seemed to put an end to the Gun Alley saga, the doubts raised about the case remained.